“So sorry for your loss”

 The only thing I want for adult offspring is an ability to follow their own way, not what I want for them.
 My own Mum mostly shamed and rarely celebrated my status as a ‘career woman’ in a way that constituted a kind of sabotage of my own agency, and I felt as though I could never be good enough for her.
 For adult offspring, I’ll always be their Mum and they choose that, but I am me first.
 I am proud that they know and can articulate clearly that the kind of martyrdom that society often expects of me “as a mother” can manifest as a form of oppression that I (and that they) do not want to partake in.

-I do not subscribe to some mythical concept of motherhood that is rooted in women being confined to their reproductive value, that has let men off the hook.
+I do not subscribe to some mythical concept of motherhood that is rooted in women being confined to their reproductive value, that has let men off the parenting expectation hook.
 A good example of this is when you hear a man say they are stuck babysitting their own child while ‘the wife/partner’ goes out, rather than call it what it is – parenting.

-The old political economy trope that they can depend on the women in their lives to do all the parenting labor has left a world divided and burning, in my humble opinion.
+The old political economy trope that men can depend on the women in their lives to do all the parenting labor has left a world divided and burning, in my humble opinion.
 Parenting labor is work, and for women it remains largely unpaid and undervalued.
 Women’s unpaid work can be measured, and what most women do in traditional relationships can represents a greater value than the wages of the ‘male breadwinner’ model of old.

 Throughout the weeks since Mum died, I’m reminded of just how many ways there are to grieve and that grief is valuable, like any emotional state.